plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 ): IFieldAriaElementAnchors;
 ```

-The returned object identifies the editor anchor and the selected error-message element:
+The returned object identifies the selected error-message element and its content owner:

 ```ts
 interface IFieldAriaElementAnchors {